For McCool Travel’s 156th travel interview, I am happy to introduce you to Anton Diaz of Our Awesome Planet. I met Anton and his wife ...

 **U.S. Travelers: You will need to obey the U.S. government’s travel regulations to Cuba.
 See the categories here.
 It is a cash only trip.
 No American credit or debit cards.**

 Have you visited Cuba or is it on your travel wish list?
-Please add your tips and suggestions for things to do in Havana Cuba in the comment section.
+Please add your tips and suggestions for things to do in Havana Cuba.
 Happy travels!

 Article by Heidi Siefkas.
 Originally from small-town Wisconsin, Heidi hangs her hat in South Florida.
 However, as an adventurer, she’s rarely home for long.
 In fact, your best bet is to find her in Cuba.
 Also, Heidi is a speaker, creator of the mantra Look Up, and author of three inspirational, non-fiction books When All Balls Drop, With New Eyes, and Cubicle to Cuba.
 Follow her adventures and be inspired at www.heidisiefkas.com